Pennsylvania Medicaid Definition

 Eligibility for these programs is complicated by the facts that the criteria vary with marital status and that Pennsylvania offers multiple pathways towards eligibility.
-The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from a Medicaid program.
-Alternatively, take the Medicaid Eligibility Test.
-IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible.
+The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from a Medicaid program.
+Alternatively, it is worth taking the Medicaid Eligibility Test.
+IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible for Medicaid in Pennsylvania.
 More.

 |Type of Medicaid||Single||Married (both spouses applying)||Married (one spouse applying)|

 |Income Limit||Asset Limit||Level of Care Required||Income Limit||Asset Limit||Level of Care Required||Income Limit||Asset Limit||Level of Care Required|

 |Institutional / Nursing Home Medicaid||$2,313 / month||$2,000||Nursing Home||$4,626 / month (Each spouse is allowed up to $2,313 / month)||$4,000 (Each spouse is allowed up to $2,000)||Nursing Home||$2,313 / month for applicant||$2,000 for applicant & $126,420 for non-applicant||Nursing Home|